-This is the Funding Strategy Statement (FSS) of the Warwickshire Pension Fund ("the Fund"), which is administered by Warwickshire County Council, ("the Administering Authority").
+This is the Funding Strategy Statement (ESS) of the Warwickshire Pension Fund ("the Fund"), which is administered by Warwickshire County Council, ("the Administering Authority").

 It has been prepared by the Administering Authority in collaboration with the Fund's actuary, Hymans Robertson LLP, and after consultation with the Fund's employers and investment adviser.
-It is effective from 31 March 2017

-The FSS is reviewed in detail at least every three years as part of the triennial valuation process.
-The next full review is due to be completed as part of the valuation process at 31 March 2019.
+It is effective from 31 March 2017 is due to be completed as part of the valuation process at 31 March 2019.
 A revised statement will also be issued in the event of significant or material change arising.

+The ESS is reviewed in detail at least every three years as part of the triennial valuation process.
+The next full review